 How to highlight all cells referenced by a formula in Excel?

-This article is talking about highlighting all cells which was referenced by a formula in Excel.
+This article explains how to highlight all cells referenced by a formula in Excel.
 Please follow the below two methods to get it done.

 Highlight all cells referenced by a formula with Shortcut key